dtinblack/Scala-Notes/TypeClasses/README.markdown

 [Type classes in Scala](https://blog.scalac.io/2017/04/19/typeclasses-in-scala.html) -     includes references to more background on polymorphism.

-[https://www.theguardian.com/info/developer-blog/2016/dec/22/parental-advisory-implicit-content](https://www.theguardian.com/info/developer-blog/2016/dec/22/parental-advisory-implicit-content) - clear discussion about implicit parameters and conversions.
+[Implicits and type classes in Scala](https://www.theguardian.com/info/developer-blog/2016/dec/22/parental-advisory-implicit-content) - clear discussion about implicit parameters and conversions.
 Implementation of the CanChat example, discussed in the article, is shown in the Scala file.

 # Licence